LiamPierce/java-verilog/README.md

 ## Usage

 The operation of the simulator is broken up into two separate modules.
-The *Compiler* class is made to read and parse a slightly modified verilog file into a secondary file format.
+The *Compiler* class is made to read and parse a slightly modified ISCAS file into a secondary file format.

-Below is an example of a fuller adder in the modified verilog file format.
+Below is an example of a fuller adder in ISCAS.

 ```verilog
 module full_adder(A, B, CIN, SUM, COUT);